Gary Bettman: 2012–13 lockout

+Digital media

 Television

 Bettman quickly accomplished one of his stated goals, signing a five-year, $155 million deal with the Fox Broadcasting Company to broadcast NHL games nationally in the U.S. beginning in the 1994–95 season.
 The deal was significant, as a network television contract in the United States was long thought unattainable during the presidency of John Ziegler.
 The Fox deal is perhaps best remembered for the FoxTrax puck, which while generally popular according to Fox Sports, generated a great deal of controversy from longtime fans of the game.

 Canadians were also upset as the league gave preference to Fox ahead of CBC for scheduling of playoff games, as Pat Hickey of the Montreal Gazette wrote that the schedule was "just another example of how the N.H.L. snubs its nose at the country that invented hockey and its fans."
 The controversy repeated itself in 2007, as CBC was once again given second billing to Versus's coverage of the playoffs.

 Despite falling ratings, Bettman negotiated a five-year, $600 million deal with ABC and ESPN in 1998.
 It was the largest television contract the NHL ever signed.
 The $120 million per year that ABC and ESPN paid for rights dwarfed the $5.5 million that the NHL received from American national broadcasts in 1991–92.

 Bettman (second-left foreground) with Governor Dannel Malloy and several NBC Sports Group executives, during a news conference to announce NBC's consolidation of operations in Connecticut.